Stage-1: 50-100 Years

 What makes a genius?

-On one level, we could assume a genius is more intelligent because their brain is simpler larger, although physical examination does not really support this notion.
+On one level, we could assume a genius is more intelligent because their brain is simply larger, although physical examination does not really support this notion.
 In truth, like so many questions concerning human intelligence we simply, as of yet, do not know the answer.
 However, AI research is beginning to understand that ‘common sense’ requires an ability to make associations between explicit and implicit information to derive a new solution.
 In these terms, a genius might just be a person who has acquired the right combination of explicit and implicit knowledge plus ‘sufficient intelligence’ to make a new association.
 As such, Homo Computerus may appear as a genius to Homo Sapien, not because they are intrinsically more intelligent, but because they possess the technical ability to store vast amounts of explicit and implicit knowledge and have the capability to make millions of automated associations per second.
 In this respect, the combination of human ingenuity and weak AI could create 100 geniuses every year, instead of 1 genius every 100 years.
 On this assumption, let us consider how science is developing its ideas about information:

 - Memetics: Theory for understanding the spreading of information